jkeuper/jkeuper.github.io/_posts/2017-09-30-git-bisect.md

 $
 ```

-Git has jumped back in time and updated your workspace accorddingly.
+Git has jumped back in time and updated your workspace accordingly.
 Git
 is using a binary search, so it picked a commit in the middle.
 Right
 between the known good and bad commits.